H-8 Level II Paramedic

 2. Possession of a current and valid California Paramedic license issued by the State of California and the ability to accredit as a Paramedic with the local EMS Authority in accordance with SF EMSA Policy 2040 (prior to appointment)

-3. Possession of a current and valid Class A, B or C driver license issued by the California Department of Motor Vehicles
+3. Possession of a current and valid California Driver License (Class A, B or C) issued by the California Department of Motor Vehicles

 5. Minimum 19 years of age to apply and 20 years of age at time of appointment